Akhil2004S/Load-Balancer/README.md

 The health checker runs every second and pings each server's /health endpoint.
 If a server goes down between health checks, the reactive fallback in the request handler catches the failure and marks it as evaluating immediately.

 ## Graceful Shutdown
 Graceful shutdown ensures that the load balancer exits properly when interupped.
-"When Ctrl+C is received, the health checker is stopped and the load balancer exits.
-The requests that are queued are dropped and the server stops.
-This is a known limitation and can be fixed with http.Server().Shutdown()."
+So when Ctrl+C is received, the health checker stops and the load balancer exits.
+The requests that are queued are dropped.
+This is a known limitation and can be fixed with http.Server().Shutdown().

 ## Metrics
 Metrics of the load balancer is obtained using the cli command.
 Internally, a gRPC server is started when the load balancer starts which responds with the current metrics.
 The metrics can easily be obtained using API request like /metrics to the load balancer easily.
-But instead I have implemented a gRPC server because I thought this would be a simple way to learn the working of gRPC.
+But instead I have implemented a gRPC server to experience the protocol used in production systems.

 ## How to run
 ### Prerequisites